 There is an undersupply of criticism

-The heart of the problem is: The people who are supposed to speak up maximise for themselves and not for society.
+The people who are supposed to speak up maximise for themselves and not for society.
 The costs of being a critic -- by being at the receiving end of hostility from a government or a corporation or a powerful individual -- are paid by the individual.
 The benefits of having a critic mostly accrue to society at large and are not captured by the critic.
 The individual engages in criticism upto the point where personal benefits are balanced against personal costs.
 The solution to this optimisation is a point where the production of criticism is too low, from the viewpoint of society at large.

 I. Official cooperation that corrupts